sarvl/maluch/Docs/ISA.md

 An interrupt starts by saving IP of instruction which would execute if there was no interrupt. to the stack, then the control is passed to proper subroutine.

 Switching to interrupt handler automatically surpresses further interrupts (does NOT clear them, only surpresses) until manually turned back on again.
-The interrupts can be turned back on by writing x0001 to IO 0 - `out 0 x0000`.
+The interrupts can be turned back on by IRET

 <!-- TOC --><a name="interrupt-handler-table"></a>
 #### Interrupt Handler Table